rsletta/handsonsapdev-community-assets/README.md

-# handsonsapdev-community-assets
+# Hands-on SAP Dev Community Assets
-Create your own Hands-on SAP Dev merch with these assets
+Create your own Hands-on SAP Dev merch with these assets.
+This repository is maintained by me([Ronnie](https://twitter.com/rsletta)), and contains my source assets for "merch" I have created.
+Hands-on SAP Dev is the brainchild of the wonderful [DJ Adams](https://twitter.com/qmacro), and is a live stream YouTube show on the [SAP Developers channel](https://www.youtube.com/user/sapdevs).
+We encourage you to use these assets, and spread the word among fellow nörds. 🤓